JInnace/jsyncdb/README.md

 # <p align="center">jsyncdb</p>

-Jsyncdb synchronizes json compatable javascript objects This will be a mono repo for jsyncdb clients and servers
+Jsyncdb synchronizes json compatible javascript objects This will be a monorepo for jsyncdb clients and servers

 **Author:**
 [Joseph Innace](https://github.com/JInnace)